seanbelverstone/Bamazon/README.md

 # Bamazon

-A CLI shopping application much like the famous website with a similar name.
-Users are able to place orders and deplete stock inventory, all of which is stored on a MYSQL server.
-The app will also use inquirer to guide the user through their experience.
+A shopping app for customers and managers alike!
+Much like the famous shopping website with the same name, this allows a user to view current stock and purchase items.